ArjoNagelhout/urbanar_project_report/content/platform_iteration_4/index.md

         weight: 2
 ---

+The platform will be the main way for people to explore the ideas and builds of others.
+Every single AR build submission will be shown right on the map.
+Also championships will be indicated for people to join and participate in an amazing tournament.
+Its main function is to show the contributions of users and simultaneously allow the same users to vote for their favorite ideas.

+## Unity prototyping

 Whereas a mockup prototype of our platform was created in Adobe XD for the midterm demo day, for communicational purposes.
 It was chosen to make a more functional interactive app with the help of Unity.
 [The SDK of Mapbox was implemented in Unity](#laptopscreen) and the [first version](#blueunity) of our prototype worked.
 You could now see a man actively walking around.
 In a [newer version](#redunity) you could actually see yourself walking around in your own neighborhood.
 A first implementation of buttons [(build button and profile page)](#buttons) was added later on, but not further developed.

 {{< figcontainer >}}